-The National Wildlife Federation (NWF) has a long-standing commitment to addressing the impacts of climate change on wildlife and natural habitats, and advancing the science and practice of climate adaptation.
+The National Wildlife Federation has a long-standing commitment to addressing the impacts of climate change on wildlife and natural habitats, and advancing the science and practice of climate adaptation.
 National Wildlife Federation staff have published extensively on the topic of climate change and wildlife conservation, including development of widely used guides to the practice of climate-smart conservation and vulnerability assessment.
 Many of these publications are listed below and available for download.
-A comprehensive list of adaptation-related publications that have been authored or co-authored by NWF staff can be found here.
+Read the comprehensive list of adaptation-related publications that have been authored or co-authored by the National Wildlife Federation staff.

 This report addresses the mounting risks of flooding and hurricanes to U.S. communities and how natural systems can help reduce risks from these natural hazards.
 A collaboration of National Wildlife Federation, Allied World Assurance Company, and Earth Economics, this publication considers whether federal, state, and local officials are using the policy tools at their disposal to protect people and property endangered from these growing threats.
 The report profiles how natural and nature-based approaches, such as restoration of wetlands, dunes, riparian areas and living shorelines, can be cost-effective and wildlife-friendly means of making coastal and riverine communities safer and more resilient to floods and hurricanes.